Fellow Ode Coffee Grinder Review: Yay or Nay?

 Grinding Capability – 3.5/5

 The first thing you should know about the Ode is that it doesn’t grind super fine.
-It’s for filter coffee, not espresso or a Moka pot.
+This grinder is for pour-over or filter coffee, not espresso or a Moka pot.
 This is not a flaw; it’s a design decision — and a smart one, according to Burly Coffee barista Zachary Elbourne.

 Too many grinders try to do both and end up doing neither well.